CptGummiball/MC-Dealer/DEV CHANGELOG.md

 - reordered onEnable methode
 - better method to get the targeted VillagerShop
 - targetVillager range set to "2" to avoid gettin the wrong UUID
+  - put click event to later plans (1.2.0?... wait for feedback)
 ### Added
 - Translator (For ingame messages)
 - Translation Files